rjfredrick/kinveyHelloworldNS/README.md

 # kinveyHelloworldNS
-This is the {N} Helloworld iOS app but Kinvey-ified
+This is the Kinvey-ified {N} Helloworld iOS app

 ## Kinvy instructions
 * create a kinvey app